Skip to content

 This document complements:

-This document explains how the frontend should work in the final Kisum architecture.
+This document explains how the frontend should work in the Kisum architecture, while also reflecting the current multi-app implementation in the local workspace.

 It covers: